ykeren6/ada-template-website/index.md

 Why would that be a problem, you ask ?

 Well, since many sites share the same backtrack score, their ranking is no longer very meaningful if we focus on low scores.
 For example, take a site with a backtrack score of 1.
-Est-ce que vous pouriez dire précisement quel index il devrait occupé dans le dataframe ?
-Une personne normale ne peux pas le savoir.
+Could you say precisely which index it should occupy in the dataframe?
+A normal person cannot know that.
 It could be element 1700 or 2400, depending of the ordrer that the code is processing the data.
 This will create a very significant variance and it's this aspect that greatly reduces correlation as values are added.

 ## Chapter 3 : Why are users backtracking?